The Gini Index Verses GDP for 126 Countries

 [ 1 ]

-It is also quite alarming that the US is pulling away from countries that have a high GDP on the left side of the plot toward countries that have a very low GDP.
+It is also quite alarming that the US is speeding away from countries that have a high GDP on the left side of the plot toward countries that have a very low GDP.
 This brings up the question, as the US Gini index increases will the US GDP start to fall?
 It is also interesting to note that China with it's rapidly increasing GDP is also rapidly lowering it's Gini index and becoming a more equal society in terms of shared wealth.

 [ 1 ] Plot constructed with data from various sources including the CIA World Fact Sheets.
 You can find the data set for this plot as a csv file here.